hsf-training/deep-learning-intro-for-hep/deep-learning-intro-for-hep/02-history.md

 Symbolic AI is called "symbolic" because the starting point is a system of abstract symbols and rules—like programming in general.
 An associated philosophical idea is that this is the starting point for intelligence itself: human and artificial intelligence consists in manipulating propositions like an algebra.
 Mathematician-philosophers like George Boole, Gottlob Frege, and Bertrand Russell formulated these as "the laws of thought".

 Connectionist AI makes a weaker claim about what happens in an intelligent system (natural or artificial): only that the system's inputs and outputs are correlated appropriately, and an intricate network of connections can implement that correlation.
 As we'll see, neural networks are an effective way to implement it, and they were (loosely) inspired by the biology of human brains.
 The idea that we can only talk about the inputs and outputs of human systems, without proposing symbols as entities in the mind, was a popular trend in psychology called Behaviorism in the first half of the 20th century.
 Today, Cognitive Psychologists can measure the scaling time and other properties of algorithms in human minds, so Behaviorism is out of favor.
-But it's ironic that large language models like ChatGPT are an implementation of what Behaviorists proposed as a model of human intelligence a century ago.
+But it's ironic that large language models like ChatGPT are an implementation of what Behaviorists proposed as a model of human intelligence a century ago!

 Although connectionist systems like neural networks don't start with propositions and symbols, something like these structures may form among the connections as the most effective way to produce the desired outputs, similar to emergent behavior in dynamical systems.
-Practitioners of explainable AI (xAI) try to find patterns like these in trained neural networks—far from treating a trained model as a black box, they treat it as a natural system to study!
+Practitioners of explainable AI (xAI) try to find patterns like these in trained neural networks—far from treating a trained model as a black box, they treat it as a natural system to study.

 ## AI's summers and winters